kianerfaan/TLK-2025/README.md

 TLK-2025, previously tweetlikekanye.com (sold to rouleau0x via Namecheap, March 25, 2025), is a satirical parody app inspired by tweetliketrump.com, not affiliated with the referenced individual.
 It uses likenesses and trademarks under fair use.
 Users assume all risk; liability is disclaimed.
 No personal data is collected.

-## Contributing

-While this repository is archived, you can still fork it and use it as a reference for building similar applications.

 ## License

 © 2025 All Rights Reserved.